West African Drumming, 2014

 SWEDEN: Pedagogical studies, University of Gothenburg; Municipal recreation management, Karlskoga Ledarinstitute; USA: MEd., University of Georgia, Athens; Waldorf Teacher Training, Rudolf Steinder Institute; Waldorf Teacher Certification, State of Maryland teacher certification

 Tove hails from Sweden where he received the equivalent of a BA in municipal recreation management.
 He continued his studies in the US after two summers of camp counseling in New Jersey with physically handicapped children and disadvantaged youth from Brooklyn, Bronx and Newark.
 Tove received a M.Ed. from University of Georgia where he focused on wilderness management and the philosophy of work and leisure in a resource-restrained society.
 His Waldorf Education certification is from the State of Maryland after studies at the Rudolf Steiner Institute.
-He is the current Chair of the Lower School and teaches grades 4 – 11 in woodworking and offers one blacksmithing elective in the High School.
+He teaches grades 4 – 11 in woodworking and offers one blacksmithing elective in the High School.
 Outside of WWS, he teaches at the Swedish School for Children on Saturdays in Falls Church, where he is also the principal.
 All three of his children attended and graduated from the WWS and are Waldorf Lifers.
 He finds it is difficult to state one interest because everything is so interesting: his family and his children at the corners of the world; biking and city planning, literature, politics, the arts, the sunsets over the river.
 Ask him again for an update on interests - they change!